Software Engineering, M.S.

 Fieldwork and Research Opportunities

-Our location in the Midtown area of St. Louis, Missouri, offers students access to a robust technology community, operations for many Fortune 500 companies and vibrant startup culture.
+Our location in the Midtown area of St. Louis, Missouri, offers students access to a robust technology community, operations for many Fortune 500 companies and a vibrant startup culture.
 This environment provides outstanding opportunities for summer internships, part-time work during the academic year and jobs after graduation.

 Employers in St. Louis interested in computer science students include Boeing, Centene, Citi, Deloitte, Enterprise, Express Scripts, KPMG, Maritz, MasterCard, Microsoft, Bayer and World Wide Technologies.
 Other students have worked for smaller companies or even started their own companies.